 - 6 DIY Homemade kits: Nutrition supplements that complete and balance homemade food

 - 6 Supplements: Help support healthy bodies such as joint care, probiotics, and skin and allergy care.

 - Custom meals: For a fee, work directly with Just Food For Dogs to create a meal that meets your dog’s specific health needs.

 - JustCats Food & treat: For our feline friends, they’ve created a Fish & chicken meal and a Salmon snack—just for cats!

-Winner: Nom Nom for gut health products, Just Food For Dogs for a wide variety of food products
+Winner: Nom Nom for gut health products, JFFD for a variety of food products (+.5 points each)

 Nom Nom’s microbiome kit provides an insightful look into your dog’s microbiome (which is the root of many health issues when not functioning properly).
 This gives you the potential to identify problems before they manifest themselves.

 Just Food For Dogs provides a broader variety of other products than Nom Nom.
 Of particular interest are the vet-support meals that nourish a dog’s specific needs, such as dog IBD.

 Both Just Food For Dogs and Nom Nom use the information you provide about your dog—such as your dog’s age, activity level, and any allergies—to choose the most beneficial recipes for your pup.